Michaelangel007/apple2_print_uint16/README.md

 6502 assembly code to print an unsigned 16-bit in 96 bytes ($60).

+Features:

 * No zero-page usage
-* Only 1 ROM entry point: COUT
+* Only 2 ROM entry points: COUT, SCRN2
 * Includes 7 byte demo

 # Machine Code